- time 10th - 12th grade

 FOR THOSE PARTICIPANTS WHO WEAR CONTACT LENSES: Contact lens wearers are strongly advised to bring a pair of glasses for emergencies.
 If nothing else, the dust of the Israeli desert can be a problem with contacts.
 We strongly suggest that you clean your contact lenses with a chemical system and not by a heating system.

-Laundry services will be available 2 – 4 times over the course of 4 weeks.
+Laundry services will be available 2 – 4 times over the course of four weeks, and once over the course of two weeks.
 The amount of times laundry will be done is determined by each group and their madrichim.
 It is mandatory to label clothing, and we discourage bringing clothing that requires delicate care.

 The cost of laundry is not included in the program tuition cost and is the responsibility of each participant.
 Participants should bring approximately $40 for laundry in addition to their spending money.